grisp/rebar3_grisp_io/README.md

 This command has 2 options:
 - `--force` or `-f`: This option will force an overwritting of the local and remote files of a given project and release
 - `--no-pack` or `-p`: With this option enabled, the command won't run internally the command `rebar3 grisp pack`
 ---
+### Validate

+> [!IMPORTANT]
+> You need to authenticate first and request a token using [authenticate](#authenticate)

+This command allows you to validate an update that has been deployed on a device

+This command has 1 option and is mandatory:
+- `--device` or `-d`: This option specifies the serial number of the target device
+---
 ### Version